themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 Authors: Amit Chaudhary
 Cover: /images/semantic-invariance-nlp.png

-Unlike Computer Vision where using image data augmentation is standard practice, augmentation of text data in NLP is pretty rare.
+Unlike Computer Vision where using image data augmentation is a standard practice, augmentation of text data in NLP is pretty rare.
 This is because trivial operations for images like rotating an image a few degrees or converting it into grayscale doesn't change its semantics.
 This presence of semantically invariant transformation is what made augmentation an essential toolkit in Computer Vision research.
 ![](/images/semantic-invariance-nlp.png){.img-center}

 I was curious if there were attempts at developing augmentation techniques for NLP and explored the existing literature.
-In this post, I will share my findings of the current approaches being used for augmenting text data.
+In this post, I will give an overview of the current approaches being used for augmenting text data based on my findings.

-## Approaches
+## Augmentation Techniques
 ## 1. Lexical Substitution
-This approach tries to substitute words present in a text without changing the gist of the sentence.
+This line of work tries to substitute words present in a text without changing the meaning of the sentence.

 - **Thesaurus-based substitution**
 In this technique, we take a random word from the sentence and replace it with its synonym using a Thesaurus.
-For example, we could use the [WordNet](https://wordnet.princeton.edu/) lexical database for English to look up the synonyms and then perform the replacement.
+For example, we could use the [WordNet](https://wordnet.princeton.edu/) database for English to look up the synonyms and then perform the replacement.
 It is a manually curated database with relations between words.
 ![](/images/nlp-aug-wordnet.png){.img-center}
 [Zhang et al.](https://arxiv.org/abs/1509.01626) used this technique in their 2015 paper "Character-level Convolutional Networks for Text Classification".
 [Mueller et al.](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12195/12023) used a similar strategy to generate additional 10K training examples for their sentence similarity model.
 <br>
-NLTK provides a programmatic [access](https://www.nltk.org/howto/wordnet.html) to WordNet.
-You can also use [TextBlob API](https://textblob.readthedocs.io/en/dev/quickstart.html#wordnet-integration).
-There is also a database called [PPDB](http://paraphrase.org/#/download) containing millions of paraphrases that you can download and access programmatically.
+For implementation, NLTK provides a programmatic [access](https://www.nltk.org/howto/wordnet.html) to WordNet.
+You can also use the [TextBlob API](https://textblob.readthedocs.io/en/dev/quickstart.html#wordnet-integration).
+Additionally, there is a database called [PPDB](http://paraphrase.org/#/download) containing millions of paraphrases that you can download and use programmatically.

 - **Word-Embeddings Substitution**
 In this approach, we take pre-trained word embeddings such as Word2Vec, GloVe, FastText, Sent2Vec, and use the nearest neighbor words in the embedding space as the replacement for some word in the sentence.
 [Jiao et al.](https://arxiv.org/abs/1909.10351) have used this technique with GloVe embeddings in their paper "*TinyBert*" to improve generalization of their language model on downstream tasks.
 [Wang et al.](https://www.aclweb.org/anthology/D15-1306.pdf) used it to augment tweets needed to learn a topic model.